ABOUT us

 We often see clients who have health conditions such as PCOS, prediabetes, type 2 diabetes, high cholesterol, celiac disease, GERD, etc. We will incorporate research-based nutrition approaches for managing your health condition while working to improving your relationship with food and your body.

-• Sessions that are missed or cancelled fewer than 24 hours prior to session time will be charged at private pay rate.
+• Sessions that are missed or cancelled fewer than 24 hours prior to session time will incur a fee of $60/50-minute appointment and $30/25-minute appointment.
 Insurance does not pay for late cancellations or missed sessions.
 All clients are required to keep a credit card on file in case of no show/late cancellation charges.
 We understand emergencies happen, and will evaluate these on a case-by-case basis.

 QUESTIONS?
 LET’S CHAT.